10,000 Baby Boomers Retire Each Day

 10,000 new baby boomers retire each day.

 Think about it: Many people don’t get defined pension plans from their employers anymore.

-If anything, employers have reduced their 401(k) match, while employees are contributing less to their 401(k).
+If anything, employers have reduced their 401(k) match, while employees contribute less to their 401(k).

 What about social security?
-The IRS tells us a third of today’s retirees get almost 90% of their income from social security.
-This statistic is very alarming; 1/3 of retirees are wards of the government and living off fixed income from the government.
+The IRS tells us a third of today’s retirees get almost 90% of their social security income.
+This statistic is alarming; 1/3 of retirees are wards of the government and live off the fixed income from the government.
 Additionally, we have another 1/3 of retirees who get 50% of their income from social security.
-All told, people are retiring and folks hitting the social security system are expected to get 55% of their income from social security.
+All told, people are retiring, and folks hitting the social security system are expected to get 55% of their income from social security.
 So, what are the alternatives for income?
 Back in 2008, a $250,000 CD produced $1,000 a month in interest.
-Today, this same CD produces $75 monthly.
+Today, this same CD produces $25 monthly.

 Can that even buy a pair of shoes?

 The Wall Street Journal tells us that people have exited the stock market in mass numbers. $138 billion has been removed from mutual funds since March 2009.
 At a time when traditional financial vehicles have come under fire, safe money annuities offer the perfect trisect: the guarantee of the funds, competitive interest rates, and guaranteed lifetime income (even if you live to be 113).

 Buying gold and silver has always been an answer for falling currency rates.
 But it has still been tied to rumors, events, and speculation.
 The safe money fixed/indexed annuity effectively sidesteps such issues.
 Return of principal, income, diversification, and liquidity are peerless benefits only delivered by the fixed/indexed annuity.